matloff/regtools/README.md

 ![result](inst/images/PrgEngFit.png)

-There is some suggestion here that the linear model tends to underpredict at low and high wage values.
+Glancing at the red 45-degree line, we see some suggestion here that the linear model tends to underpredict at low and high wage values.
 If the analyst wished to use a linear model, she would investigate further (always a good idea before resorting to machine learning algorithms), possibly adding quadratic terms to the model.

 ### Random forests